zhengchang907/arm-oraclelinux-wls/README.md

-The environment running the tests must have the git repo for [Azure Quickstart Templates)[https://github.com/Azure/azure-quickstart-templates] checked out in the expected place, and the necessary npm and mocha framework installed.
+The environment running the tests must have the git repo for [Azure Quickstart Templates)[https://github.com/Azure/azure-quickstart-templates] checked out in the expected place, and the necessary powershell software installed

-1. Make it so the environment that runs `mvn` is able to execute the `/usr/bin/npm` command.
+1. Make it so the environment that runs `mvn` is able to execute the powershell command.

 2. Git clone the [Azure Quickstart Templates)[https://github.com/Azure/azure-quickstart-templates] into the top level `target` directory.

-3. Change directory to the cloned `target/azure-quickstart-templates/test/template-validation-tests` directory.

-4. Run `npm install`.
-This will install mocha within the directory from the preceding step.

 <h4>Running the tests</h4>